khulnasoft-lab/khulnasoft-ui/doc/contributing/translation.md

 placeholder.
 In those cases, it's important for text content to be exposed via a public API so consumers can override and translate them as needed.

-GitLab UI provides a way to set default translations at configuration time for all labels marked as translatable, as well as a way to override individual labels contextually.
+KhulnaSoft UI provides a way to set default translations at configuration time for all labels marked as translatable, as well as a way to override individual labels contextually.
 This requires a bit of
 setup: